yssource/rhai/README.md

 Unicode characters.
 Individual characters within a Rhai string can also be replaced just as if the string is an array of Unicode characters.
 In Rhai, there is also no separate concepts of `String` and `&str` as in Rust.

+Rhai strings are _immutable_ and can be shared.
+Modifying a Rhai string actually causes it first to be cloned, and then the modification made to the copy.

 Strings can be built up from other strings and types via the `+` operator (provided by the [`MoreStringPackage`](#packages) but excluded if using a [raw `Engine`]).
 This is particularly useful when printing output.